ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/running-jobs/jobs.md

 This page presents a high walk-through of submitting jobs on the UC Merced Clusters.

 To find more tailored and thorough, software-specific guides please visit our [Running Jobs](../running-jobs/)

+If you’d like more information about the cluster after logging in, simply type `cluster-info` in your terminal
 :::

 ## Running Jobs on Clusters